RoshanGurungSr/Disease-Identifier/README.md

 Python3 -m virtualenv envname
 ```

-then install library requirements on it
+then install library requirements on it.

 Now, change the directory to DiseaseIdentifier and start the server as:

 ```python
 python manage.py runserver
 ```
+Copy the hosted url in the browser and you are good to go.